ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 the various major R and Python packages for data analysis.
 These have large user bases and are generically quite useful, so while supporting them is still a challenge, their support options are more varied than domain software.
-Conveniently, the `Moore, Sloan, and Helmsley Foundations
+Recently, the `Moore, Sloan, and Helmsley Foundations
 <http://blog.jupyter.org/2015/07/07/jupyter-funding-2015/>`__ have
-stepped up here.
+stepped up here with focused investments.
 But what about software closer to the domain?

 It's been very hard to meet the tremendous need for sustained development of domain-specific software - for example, in